 Now available as a standalone product, WorkSpaces Email Protector allows your IT department complete control over how recipients both access and use files sent through your email portal.
 It integrates seamlessly with existing DLP systems, allowing for automatic protection of sensitive documents, with no intervention required.
 Most importantly, it’s unobtrusive – all the user has to do is hit ‘send.’

 Some of the file protections available through Email Protector are as follows:

 - Access control: Fully accessible, available as a digital-rights-management-protected download, or viewable only online.
 Access can be revoked at any time, and set to expire after a certain time period.

 - User permissions: Control whether users can view, edit, copy, print, or forward a file.

 - Custom watermarks: Include the recipient/sender’s email/IP address to deter malicious sharing.

 - Spotlight: Blur the screen everywhere but where the mouse is pointed, preventing screen capture.

 Traditional EFSS is insufficient, and DLP is inefficient.
 In order to protect your business, you need something that allows your IT department complete control over your outbound attachments – even when they leave your firewall.
 You need Email Protector.

-To learn more about how Email Protector can help you protect sensitive data within your organization, view our recent webinar Introducing Email Protector.
-You can also check out the official Email Protector Product Page for information on how to purchase Email Protector.
+To learn more about how Email Protector can help you protect sensitive data within your organization,check out the official Email Protector Product Page.
 Licenses start at $3.00 (USD) per user per month.
-Finally, visit the WatchDox Product Page to learn more about what our secure EFSS solution can do for you.
+You can also, visit the WorkSpaces Product Page to learn more about what our secure EFSS solution can do for you.